2022 Maltese general election: AD+PD

 In total, the AD+PD had presented ten candidates for the election, while their campaign was titled "A green broom cleans".
 The party launched its campaign on 22 February, and it had campaigned on proposals regarding LGBT rights.
 The party also noted its support for energy independence through renewable sources.

 People's Party

 The People's Party, a far-right party, was described by Church Militant, a Catholic conservative organisation, as "the only authentically conservative party" during the campaign period.
 The People's Party stated its support for increasing the minimum wage and the abolishment of green passes.

 Volt Malta

 Volt Malta also presented itself for the first time ever, with two candidates covering four districts.
 In early March, the party stated its support for the legalisation of abortion.
 Kass Mallia was Malta's first transgender politician to run for election.
-Volt Malta presented a proposal for AirMalta to become a public limited company through an initial public offering and look for North American travel markets, as well as a Diaspora Pass to entice the Maltese diaspora to visit Malta.
+Volt Malta presented a proposal for Air Malta to become a public limited company through an initial public offering and look for North American travel markets, as well as a Diaspora Pass to entice the Maltese diaspora to visit Malta.